How much money do you need to retire and move to a new country?

 Sell everything.
 Or nearly everything.

 Think about it this way.
 If you were to liquidate every asset you own, where would that leave you?
 What lump sum of capital would you net?
-Then, next step, invested, what level of yields and dividends might that capital throw off on a monthly basis?
+Then, once invested, what level of yields and dividends might that capital throw off on a monthly basis?

-That’s how much money you have to retire.
+That’s how much overseas retirement money you have.

-Longtime friends Vicki and Paul Terhorst retired in 1984 with only US$500,000.
+Longtime friends Vicki and Paul Terhorst decided to retire overseas in 1984 with only US$500,000.
 That was their total net worth, as Paul explains it, including house, cars, investments, pension funds, and so on.
-Considering inflation, Paul and Vicki’s US$500,000 in 1984 would be about US$1 million today
+Considering inflation, Paul and Vicki’s US$500,000 in 1984 would be about US$1 million today.

 No, you don’t need US$1 million to retire overseas.
 But, if you don’t have Social Security or pension income to support you, you need to be prepared to adjust your expectations according to the nest egg you have.